Lima climate talks fall short, making 2015 breakthrough less likely

 “This is a growth opportunity.
 We’re looking for a price on carbon.”

-Aid and development organisations similarly said the Lima deal would not effectively help poor nations struggling with worsening climate impacts.
+Aid and development organizations similarly said the Lima deal would not effectively help poor nations struggling with worsening climate impacts.

 “UN climate talks in Lima have delivered nothing for people in developing countries who are most vulnerable to climate change,” the charity ActionAid said in a statement.